-Las Dueñas is one of the finest examples of Andalusian architecture, combining Moorish, Rennaisance, and Gothic influences.
+Las Dueñas in Seville is one of the finest examples of Andalusian architecture, combining Moorish, Rennaisance, and Gothic influences.
 It was built in the 16th century and it is considered to be of great architectural and historic heritage.

 The name comes from the monastery Santa María de las Dueñas, which was located on the adjoining plot but demolished in 1868.